Early education and care options

 A fee is charged for the service.

-Care at a private day-care centre is provided by companies, communities or NGOs, supervised by authorities and regulated under the Early childhood education and care act.
+You can apply for a place for you child from a private day-care centre that organises early childhood education.
+Care at a private day-care centre is provided by companies, communities or NGOs, supervised by the authorities and regulated under the Early childhood education and care act.

 For example, private day-care centres may offer early childhood education and care in different languages or following a specific pedagogical model, including Montessori or Steiner education.
 They may emphasise different hobbies or religious education.